Diomedes Olivo: Career

 Olivo's best MLB season came in 1962.
 At age 43, he worked in 62 games, all but one in relief, and posted a 5–1 record and 2.77 earned run average in 84 1/3 innings pitched, with seven saves.
 He then was included, with shortstop Dick Groat, in a major off-season trade to the Cardinals, but while Groat sparkled in St. Louis, Olivo lost all five decisions and spent part of 1963 in the minor leagues.
 He retired at age 44 following that season.

 During his MLB career, Olivo allowed 112 hits and 39 bases on balls in 107 1/3 innings pitched, striking out 85.

-He scouted for the Cardinals after retiring from the field, and later held a position in the Ministry of Sports in his native country until his death, from a heart attack, at age 58.
+He scouted for the Cardinals after retiring from the field, and later held a position in the Ministry of Sports in his native country.
+For a time in the 1970s, he sought political exile in Panama, where he managed the Panama national baseball team.
+Olivo died from a heart attack at age 58.